 worn in the hospital, but this was simply never observed by

 doctors.
 Nurses are wearing white uniforms.
-Doctors are wearing
+Most doctors do not

-in workplaces, schools, hospitals, and on public transport.
+prohibited in workplaces, schools, hospitals, and on public

 Internet access in Honiara:

 offers ADSL and dial-up internet access.

 Internet access in Gizo is terrible.
 The Internet office

 of Solomon Telekom has only one terminal.
 There is also an

 Internet Cafe (which I use most of the time), but it is slow

 and rather expensive.
 Another Cafe I wanted to test yesterday